 - Cardstock kits: Despite the overwhelming options in plastic kits, cardstock is making a comeback.
 These aren't the paper models of decades past.
 Thanks to laser-cutting technology, these kits fit together with surprising ease, accuracy, and strength.
 Laser kits are made with thin sheets of precut wood that seem to require a little more skill and time to do them well, but probably look a little better and appear more realistic on the layout.
 If you are looking to expand beyond your plastic cities, these kits are a great way to get started.
 These are also good kits for younger modelers since the building materials, tools and adhesives are so familiar.

 - Wood kits: Because most learn with a plastic kit, the wood "craftsman" kits may seem a bit intimidating.
-In fact, wood is in many ways an easier material to model with than plastic.
+Wood is in many ways an easier material to model with than plastic.
 Start with a simple kit, and you'll master the basics in no time and be ready for more challenging projects.

 02 of 04